Home Page banner.cb3cartoon.

 Heel Prints reviewed each UNC game

 As a student sports editor years ago, prior to the season, Clifton Barnes predicted a national championship for the Tar Heels and indeed they won.
 In fact he wrote his lede paragraph for the national championship game almost a year early.
 He regrets that he didn't keep a journal after each game.
-While he didn't predict a championship this season, he did have those same feelings.
 He kept a journal after each game of the 2007-2008 season and you can reach them here.
-He recently completed writing about UNC's baseball season and will write an analysis after each UNC football game.
+At the request of readers, he has kept up his journal of each game ever since.
+He also has written about UNC baseball and wrote an analysis after each 2008 UNC football game.